Share:

 Critical Warning

 AVU engines are interference engines.
 Timing belt failure will cause valve-to-piston contact, resulting in bent valves, damaged pistons, and potential complete engine rebuild requirements.
+Source replacement parts from Audi parts from stripped vehicles suppliers or Audi breakers near you.

 [Back to top ↑]